UPDATED FOR MARCH 2017

 How To Request A LinkedIn Recommendation for a person

-Choose Ask to be Recommended from the drop down.
+Choose Request a recommendation from the drop down.